LorisSigrist/zocker/README.md

 # Zocker

 Writing Mock data is the worst.
 It's tedious, and it always gets out of sync with your actual system.
-Zocker is a library that automatically generates reasonable mock data from your Zod schemas.
+Zocker is a library that automatically generates mock data from your Zod schemas.
 That way your mock data is always up to date, and you can focus on what's important.

-Zocker supports both `zod` and `@zod/mini` schemas.
+Zocker supports `zod@3.x`, `zod@4.x` and `@zod/mini` schemas.

 ## Installation